-Three students from the Aga Khan School (AKS), Osh have been accepted to The Future Leaders Exchange (FLEX) program as finalists for the 2017-2018 academic year.
+Islam Kyzy Kurmanzhan, a Grade 11 student from the Aga Khan School (AKS), Osh, Kyrgyz Republic has been accepted to The Future Leaders Exchange (FLEX) program in the USA for the 2017-2018 academic year.

-The Future Leaders Exchange (FLEX) program is a competitive, merit-based scholarship program funded by the U.S. Department of State.
+(FLEX) program is a competitive, merit-based scholarship program funded by the U.S. Department of State.
 FLEX students who pass multiple rounds of testing earn a scholarship to spend an academic year in the United States living with a volunteer host family and attending a U.S. high school.
 FLEX is a highly competitive program with over 26,000 alumni.

-Having applied previously in Grade 9, Kurmandjan was advised to strengthen her English proficiency.
-At the school, Kurmandjan sought additional support in English and was able to practice regularly with her teachers and classmates.
-She was encouraged by her teachers to apply again for the FLEX programme this year.
-To this she says, “I was able to take additional lessons in English after my normal school classes.
-I am so grateful to school, to my English teachers, and classmates for their support.”
+Having applied previously in Grade 9, Kurmanzhan was advised to strengthen her English proficiency.
+At AKS Osh, Kurmanzhan sought additional support in English and was able to practice regularly with her teachers and classmates.
+She was encouraged by her teachers to apply again for the FLEX program this year.
+She says, “At Aga Khan School, Osh I was able to take additional lessons in English after my normal school classes.
+I learned from our AKS, School teachers to be more confident, and they helped me to improve my language skills.
+I am so grateful to the school, my teachers, and classmates for their support.”

 The Aga Khan school in Osh, part of the Aga Khan Education Services (AKES), currently provides over 500 students with quality learning experiences in an environment which values diversity and responds creatively to the educational needs of children.
 The curriculum is offered in two languages of instruction, English and Russian, to promote multi-lingual fluency.

 Bottom photo: Islam Kyzy Kurmanzhan (far right) attends a volunteer event with her host family.